 Creating new opportunities

-I am passionate about continuing to create opportunities for young people to succeed in media and business and this platform and the magazine are built on a model that allows young people to develop news skills and gain work experience with us through paid and unpaid internships.
-Our current interns represent Africa, the Caribbean, Europe and the Mediterranean.
+I am passionate about continuing to create opportunities for young people to succeed in media and business and this platform and the magazine are built on a model that allows young people to develop news, Journalism and Digital Marketing skills and gain work experience with us through our student internship program.
+Past and present interns represent Africa, the Caribbean, Asia, Europe and the Mediterranean.

 I am a British born woman of Jamaican Descent.

 My educational background and continued passion is in sociology, politics and Literature, combined with a love for being creative and helping people to connect, this inspired me to launch my own company in targeted media and communications, and eventually relaunch Urban Kapital newspaper into a digital and print Magazine.
-My academic background is in the Humanities, I have a BA Hons with a Sociology major specialising in culture, identity & media, Psychoanalysis, adolescence & family relationships, Post-Colonial Literature and British Politics.
+My academic background is in the Humanities, I am a Sociology major specialising in culture, identity & media, Psychoanalysis, adolescence & family relationships, Post-Colonial Literature and British Politics.

 I started out as a project worker for the National Care & Resettlement of Offenders before embarking on my journey in media, communications and PR.